-- Wash and deseed bell peppers and slice them into 1/4" (0.5 cm) thick long stripes.
-Set aside
+- Wash and deseed bell peppers, then slice them into 1/4" (0.5 cm) thick long stripes.
+Set aside.

-- Add sliced onions and bell peppers to the remaining meat juice.
-Season with cumin and chili powder and stir-fry until desired consistency.
-(I like them still crunchy, so I only stir-fry for about 5 minutes.
-If you like your vegetables softer, stir-fry for a little longer).
+- Once all the beef is cooked and set aside, add sliced onions and bell peppers to the remaining meat juice.
+Season with cumin and chili powder, then stir-fry until desired consistency.

-- Serve on a plate with sliced avocado, a drizzle of lemon juice, and a sprinkle of fresh coriander.
+- Transfer the veggies and beef stir-fry strips to a plate and serve with sliced avocado, a drizzle of lemon juice, and a sprinkle of fresh cilantro.

 So there is no mention of tortillas – which are normally how you would eat fajitas.
 Is there a tortilla you recommend?
 Or is this meant to be eaten without the tortilla?
 (What are your thoughts on the “carb-balance” tortillas?)
 Thanks for your thoughts and help!
 I’m happy to have found this site!

 Christel Oerum says

 I’m happy you found Diabetes Strong as well, welcome.